<aside> 💡

 Overview

-We use the following tools to accomplish this.
+We use the following tools to accomplish this, but you don’t have to worry about most of them.

 Tooling